 - (C) To reflect adjustments required to record the Company's investments in the Service Corporations pursuant to the equity method of accounting.
-As a result of the Formation Transactions the Company will not own the majority of the voting stock of the Service Corporations but will continue to exercise significant influence due to the following: - significant influence due to the following:

---Substantially all of the economic benefits flow to the Company (who will own 100% of the non-voting common stock representing 95% of the total equity). - equity).

---The Company and the Service Corporations have common officers and employees. - --The owners of a majority of the voting stock of the Service Corporations have not contributed substantial equity to the Service Corporations. - $\dot{\ }$ --The views of the Company's management influence the operations of the Service Corporations.
+As a result of the Formation Transactions the Company will not own the majority of the voting stock of the Service Corporations but will continue to exercise significant influence due to the following: - --Substantially all of the economic benefits flow to the Company (who will own 100% of the non-voting common stock representing 95% of the total equity). - $\mbox{--}\mbox{The Company}$ and the Service Corporations have common officers and employees. - --The owners of a majority of the voting stock of the Service Corporations have not contributed substantial equity to the Service Corporations. - $\tilde{\ }$ --The views of the Company's management influence the operations of the Service Corporations.